base-org/pessimism/docs/engine.md

 3. Add a new entry to the `InvariantType` enum in `internal/core/constants.go`
 2. Add a new entry to the registry in `internal/engine/registry/registry.go`

-## Dynanmic Invariant Types
+## Dynamic Invariant Types
 **Not currently supported**
-Dynamic invariants are invariants that are dynamically loaded into the risk engine.
-This allows users to deploy custom programmable invariants that are not hardcoded into the risk engine.
-This is not currently supported.
+Dynamic invariants are programmable entities that can be deployed as arbitrary code by a user.
+They are represented via some code standard that is dynamically executable by a Risk Engine.
+Unlike `Hardcoded` invariants, dynamic invariants can be deployed and executed without modifying the source code of the Pessimism application.